Mageshwaran18/Interview_Prep/Java/OOPS.md

     - A class which overrides equals() must also override hashCode() for consistency.

+- What is the difference between Initialization and Instantiation ?

+    - Instantiation
+        - Creating an object from a class (allocating memory).
+        - Uses ```new``` keyword to create the object.
+    - Initialization
+        - Assigning initial values to variables or objects.
+        - Happens after Instantiation

 - What is the difference between the == (equality) and .equals() ?

     |== (equality)|equals()|